hpigot/hpigot.github.io/_posts/2017-10-10-clubsetup.md

 #### Onboarding and Team Management

 The procedure for bringing on new club members still needs to be setup.
 Our initial thought was to do this every two months.
-We would like the Team Leaders do introductory activities with the new members, so they have a comparable background to the existing members and will be able to comfortably participate in the subsequent activities.
+We would like the Team Leaders to do introductory activities with the new members, so they have a comparable background to the existing members and will be able to comfortably participate in the subsequent activities.
 The issue of changing Team Leaders will also need to be addressed in the coming months.

 #### Resources and Funding